top of page

 • Will my dog be in contact with other dogs?

-For the safety of every dog in our care, we do not let dogs come into contact with one another.
+For the safety of every dog in our care, we do not let dogs come into direct contact with one another.
 Please keep your dog on a leash the entire time while visiting Muddy Paws.
 You are responsible for supervising and controlling your own pet.
 Your dog may be friendly with other dogs, but not every dog is friendly that visits Muddy Paws Bathhouse.

-• I found lice or fleas on my dog, can they come to Muddy Paws?"
+• I found lice or fleas on my dog, can they come to Muddy Paws?

 • Can I stay with my dog and watch them be groomed?